- Vice President, MercyManhattan and Bronx Campus

 - Assistant Professor, Business

-Scorpio's research is examining Black entrepreneurs that studied and received a degree in entrepreneurship and the benefits they and their businesses provide Black communities.
+Scorpio's research is examining Black entrepreneurs that studied and received a degree in entrepreneurship and the impact they provide to Black communities.

-Scorpio's academic specialty is Entrepreneurship, which he has been teaching for almost two decades.
-He teaches multiple Entrepreneurship, Business, Marketing, and Economics credit courses.
-He primarily teaches Entrepreneurial Concepts, Entrepreneurial Marketing, Entrepreneurial Finance, and New Ventrue I & II.
+Scorpio's academic specialty is Entrepreneurship, which he has taught for almost two decades.
+He taught multiple Entrepreneurship, Business, Marketing, and Economics credit courses.
+At Mercy, he's taught Social Entrepreneurship and all of the entrepreneurship major classes, including Introduction to Entrepreneurship, Entrepreneurial Marketing, Entrepreneurial Finance, and New Ventrue I & II.
 In the past, he has conducted numerous non-credit Entrepreneurship seminars and has taught high school students the NFTE (Network for Teaching Entrepreneurship) curriculum.

-In 2014, Scorpio received the New York State SUNY Chancellor Award for Excellence in Teaching.
+In 2014, Scorpio received the SUNY (State University of New York) Chancellor Award for Excellence in Teaching.